Jack Good (producer): Independent Television

 Although Good had given the BBC a show that was attracting 12 million viewers, he was being paid only £18 a week.
 He left for independent television and launched Oh Boy! in June 1958 for the ITV franchise holder ABC Weekend TV.
 After trial broadcasts in the Midlands, it went national, in direct competition with Six-Five Special on Saturday evenings.
 Six-Five Special stuck to its mix of rock, jazz, skiffle and crooners, but Good was in his rock 'n' roll element with Oh Boy!
 The programmes were broadcast from the Hackney Empire, London, and made a star of Cliff Richard, as well as showcasing Billy Fury in several editions.
 Oh Boy! was non-stop rock and roll.
 Each show was 26 minutes, and no song lasted more than a couple of minutes.
 When ITV replaced the show on 12 September 1959 with Boy Meets Girls, people wondered whether Good had lost his touch.
-He later claimed his wife persuaded him that rock 'n' roll was on the way out and to adopt a more middle of the road approach.
+The 18 y/o Italian rock singer Little Tony, participated in that show.
+Good later claimed his wife persuaded him that rock 'n' roll was on the way out and to adopt a more middle of the road approach.

 In the early 1960s, he wrote a column for Disc, a weekly UK pop magazine.
 He appeared on numerous TV shows such as The Monkees plus Hogan's Heroes and produced the rarely seen television special 33 1/3 Revolutions Per Monkee starring the Monkees.